cluo0005/cluo0005/README.md

 - 🔭 I’m currently working on **building AI agent to develop mobile app**

-- 👯 I’m looking to collaborate on **Meadowverse: VR platform blends immersive meditation with AI guidance 🤖and multilingual features, creating a personalized wellness experience**
+- 👯 I’m looking to collaborate on **Meadowverse: a VR platform that blends immersive meditation with AI guidance and multilingual features, creating a personalized wellness experience**

 </p>